-Clause in Determ ination Reference in Pricing Methodology (1) Describe the approach to s contracts, including- etting prices for non-standard number of ICPs represente ord contract use, including the d by non-standard contracts and e expected to be collected from standard contracts; There are 32 consumers on non- standard contracts.
-The value of target revenue from non- standard contracts is depicted in Table 2, paragraph 2.4. (b) how the EDB determines contract, including any crite whether to use a non-standard eria used; NWL has several historic non- standard contracts.
-However, it will only consider non-standard contracts to new customers when there are particular and compelling reasons for doing so. prices for consumers subje thodology used for determining ct to non-standard contracts and criteria or that methodology are principles; The methodology for determining prices for non-standard contracts is detailed in paragraphs 3.3 and 3.6. = dard contracts in the event that s services to the consumer is This is not applicable as NWL does not treat interruptions to non-standard contract consumers any differently to those on standard contracts. (a) the extent of the difference standard contracts and nor es in the relevant terms between standard contracts; Not applicable as above. (b) any implications of this approximate consumers subject to non- proach for determining prices for standard contracts; Not applicable as above. consumers that own distributed ments made by the EDB to the Paragraph 5. (a) prices; and Paragraph5. (b) value, structure and rationa of the distributed generation le for any payments to the owner Paragraph 5.
+Clause in Determination Reference in Pricing Methodology (1) Describe the approach to setting prices for non-standard contracts, including- (a) the extent of non-standard contract use, including the number of ICPs represented by non-standard contracts and the value of target revenue expected to be collected from consumers subject to non-standard contracts; There are 32 consumers on non- standard contracts.
+The value of target revenue from non- standard contracts is depicted in Table 2, paragraph 2.4. (b) how the EDB determines whether to use a non-standard contract, including any criteria used; NWL has several historic non- standard contracts.
+However, it will only consider non-standard contracts to new customers when there are particular and compelling reasons for doing so. (c) any specific criteria or methodology used for determining prices for consumers subject to non-standard contracts and the extent to which these criteria or that methodology are consistent with the pricing principles; The methodology for determining prices for non-standard contracts is detailed in paragraphs 3.3 and 3.6.
+(2) Describe the EDB's obligations and responsibilities (if any) to consumers subject to non-standard contracts in the event that the supply of electricity lines services to the consumer is interrupted.
+This description must explain- This is not applicable as NWL does not treat interruptions to non-standard contract consumers any differently to those on standard contracts. (a) the extent of the differences in the relevant terms between standard contracts and non-standard contracts; Not applicable as above. (b) any implications of this approach for determining prices for consumers subject to non-standard contracts; Not applicable as above.
+(3) Describe the EDB's approach to developing prices for electricity distribution services provided to consumers that own distributed generation, including any payments made by the EDB to the owner of any distributed generation, and including the- Paragraph 5. (a) prices; and Paragraph 5. (b) value, structure and rationale for any payments to the owner of the distributed generation Paragraph 5.